Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 This category includes personal expenses other than those in the preceding categories.

-It is the category in which to report items such as costs of dry cleaning, personal grooming or the candidate's cellphone use.
+It is the category in which to report items such as costs of dry cleaning and personal grooming.
 All the items reported must be for expenses that the candidate would not normally incur if there was no election.

 This category has a limit of $200 established by Elections Canada.
-Other personal expenses in excess of the limit are reported as other electoral campaign expenses, must be funded by the campaign and are not eligible for reimbursement.
+Other personal expenses in excess of the limit are still reported as personal expenses but must be funded by the campaign and are not eligible for reimbursement.